ltelab/disdrodb/CONTRIBUTING.rst

 The tests are organized within the ``/disdrodb/tests`` directory and are structured to comprehensively assess various aspects of the code.

-These tests are integral to the development process and are automatically triggered on GitHub upon any new commits or updates to a Pull Request.
+These tests are integral to the development process and automatically run on GitHub upon new commits or Pull Request updates.
-The Continuous Integration (CI) on GitHub runs tests and analyzes code coverage using multiple versions of Python, multiple operating systems, and multiple versions of dependency libraries.
-This is done to ensure that the code works in a variety of environments.
+The Continuous Integration (CI) on GitHub runs tests and analyzes code coverage using multiple Python versions, multiple operating systems, and multiple versions of dependency libraries to ensure the code works in various environments.

 The following tools are used: